launchdarkly/erlang-server-sdk/README.md

 ## Learn more

-Check out our [documentation](http://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
+Read our [documentation](http://docs.launchdarkly.com) for in-depth instructions on configuring and using LaunchDarkly.
 You can also head straight to the [complete reference guide for this SDK](http://docs.launchdarkly.com/docs/erlang-sdk-reference).

 ## Testing